 As we continue to step back and zoom in, less and less of the background is visible.
 The photo above was taken at 70mm, and now all we can see behind our subject is the house he’s standing in front of – we can’t see the house to the right of him or the street to the left of him.
 Fewer distractions in the background make for a better portrait, and the narrower angle is starting to flatter his features.

 This next photo (above) was taken at 95mm, and something cool is beginning to happen – not only is the background shrinking, it’s also getting less and less in focus.
 Extreme background blur, also known as bokeh, puts all the focus of the photo on your subject.
-You can cause background blur by manipulating your camera’s aperture, but then you’d have to take it off of auto and figure out what to do with it 🙂 so using a longer focal length is a much simpler way to get bokeh.
+Pros get background blur by manipulating their camera’s aperture, but if you usually just shoot on auto, using a longer focal length is an easy way to get bokeh.

-The next photo (above) was taken at 135mm.
+The next photo (above) was taken at a long focal length: 135mm.
 The background continues to shrink from side to side – now only the tree is visible instead of the entire house, and the background gets even more out of focus, so the picture is really starting to look like a portrait now.

 The final photo was taken at 200mm, and you can see that the background blur has become really beautiful.
-It’s definitely the most flattering of all the photos.
-Here’s all the photos together so you can compare them.
+It’s definitely the most flattering of all the photos (although it does put a lot of emphasis on his hair, which needs a trim!
+Keep this in mind – looking like you have a very thick head of hair may be more flattering for girls/women than boys/men).
+Here’s all the photos together so you can compare them and see which focal length you prefer for this particular.

 1. Most dSLRs come with a standard “kit” lens that goes from about 24mm to 70mm (give or take).
 That means you won’t be able to zoom in all the way to 200mm with a kit lens.
 However, standing far enough away from your subject so you can zoom in as much as you can will still result in a much more flattering photo than standing close to your subject and zooming out to take the picture.

-3. Obviously it’s not always practical to be far enough away from your subject that you can zoom to 200mm for a portrait.
+3. Obviously it’s not always practical to be far enough away from your subject that you can zoom to 200mm for a portrait at a very long focal length.
 With younger kids you’ll need to be close enough to keep their attention on you, so 50mm might be as long as you can manage.
 But with older kids or adults you can be far enough away to zoom in and still close enough to talk with them – and adults (especially) will appreciate the more flattering effect of a long focal length.

 4. Using a long focal length allows you to take portraits even when you don’t have a nice “background.”
 The photo below shows what one part of my front yard looks like – just fine for a yard, but not very pretty as a photo background.